pixlbreaker/CSC290-Attach-4/README.md

 ## Content
 1. Introduction
 2. Installation
-3. Game Controls
+3. How to play
-4. How to play
+4. Screenshots
 5. Documentation

 ## Introduction